-Being on-trend, Monorepos are widely used for huge software projects.
+Being on-trend, Monorepos are widely used for substantial software projects.
 Google, Facebook, and other global companies rely on this code architecture approach in their software development management.
-Monorepos have a lot of benefits, but developers need the proper tools to succeed in achieving these advantages.
+Using Monorepos has a lot of benefits, but developers need to choose the proper tools to succeed in achieving these advantages.

-There are a lot of awesome monorepo tools with various approaches out there.
+There are a lot of excellent monorepo tools with various approaches out there.
 Nx is one of them.
-This resource was produced to assist developers in understanding what monorepo is, the benefits they can provide, and how to build one.
-We offer a tutorial on how to create a consistent and “readable” monorepo layout using the Nx tool.
+This resource was produced and designed to assist developers in understanding what monorepo is, the benefits they can provide, and how to build one.
+We offer a tutorial on creating a consistent and “readable” monorepo layout using the Nx generation build system.

 What is a monorepo?